jasperanders/Bachelorthesis/Thesis/md/thesis.md

 ## Introduction

 ## The case for e-exams

+E-education is a much discussed topic.
+Most of the educational material has become digital.
+Still, paper based exams are the way to go, when it comes to assessments in German higher education.
+Altought some universities amonge these are the FU Berlin and the Johannes Gutenberg University Mainz have implemented some way of e-assessment, it still lacks wide application.

 In its research question this thesis ask about how to imporve upon centralized e-exams.
 This implies, that e-exams in general are superior to paper based exams.
 There is good reason for this implication.
 It is a good idea to take a look at these reasons before moving on.